paxel/capnproto-java/README.md

 Improvements that have been introduced here:

+## TAG 2.0.0-rc003
+copying data from Reader to Builder is now bulked for bigger data.

 ## TAG 2.0.0-rc002

 ### MessageReader and MessageBuilder now have a getSerializedSize() method that gives the exact size when will be written or was read.